Lullabot/botwire/README.md

 {% include component.html component="my-component" %}
 ```

-By default, your component markup that you write in your _my-component.html_ will be wrapped in an article element and assigned a class of "component" as well your component name (e.g. class="component my-component").
+By default, your component markup that you write in your _my-component.html_ will be wrapped in an article element and assigned a class of "component" as well as your component name (e.g. class="component my-component").
 You can override the element or add an additional class or id to any component using additional include parameters as follows ...

 ```
 {% include component.html component="my-component" element="section" class="my-class" id="my-id" %}